-The purpose of the non-interacting site is to mimic the effect of the HESW.
-We set the on-site energy to $\epsilon_1 = -2.0 \text{ eV}$ and use a coupling to the impurity of $V_1 = 1.0 \text{ eV}$.
+The purpose of the noninteracting site is to mimic the effect of the HESW.
+We set the on-site energy to $\epsilon_1 = -2.0$ eV and use a coupling to the impurity of $V_1 = 1.0$ eV.
 Since we want to understand the occupied part of the spectrum, we focus on negative energies only.
-In Fig. 6 we show the resulting spectral functions $(\omega < 0)$ for various values of the interaction strength U(full lines).
-The atomic excitation spectra of this model (corresponding to $V_1 = 0$), whose peaks are positioned exactly at -U/2, are indicated by dotted lines.
+In Fig. 6 we show the resulting spectral functions ( $\omega < 0$ ) for various values of the interaction strength U (full lines).
+The atomic excitation spectra of this model (corresponding to $V_1 = 0$ ), whose peaks are positioned exactly at -U/2, are indicated by dotted lines.
 This toy model shows three important features:

-First: The peak highest in energy (above -2.0 eV) corresponds to the lower Hubbard band for small values of U^{41} .
-We see that it does not cross the on-site energy ε_1 with increasing U, but approaches it asymptotically.
+(i) The peak highest in energy (above -2.0 eV) corresponds to the lower Hubbard band for small values of U [44].
+We see that it does not cross the on-site energy $\epsilon_1$ with increasing U, but approaches it asymptotically.
 The bath site repels this level and upon increasing U its weight decreases.

-Second: The peak lowest in energy shows the opposite behavior.
+(ii) The peak lowest in energy shows the opposite behavior.
 The uncorrelated site repels it towards lower energies and the spectral weight increases when we increase U. For large U this level asymptotically approaches the atomic limit at energy -U/2 and eventually becomes the lower Hubbard band.
-These two peaks together form what one could call a split lower Hubbard band.
+These